maniac-en/domainterm-py/PLANNING.md

+Done:

 - implement caching
 - watch a file containing base words for changes and update the queues
 - reorganize code to use daemons (long running intervals that pop items off their respective queues)

-- save results to files
-- implement TUI using `blessed` or `ink`
+Pending:

 - add queue for doing search lookup
+  - fetch("https://search.brave.com/search?q=kalita").then(response => response.text()).then((text) => console.log(text))
   - still unsure of how to do the search.
 Maybe an API or maybe even just scraping the google results page via playwright?
-- perform social lookups
+- add a queue to perform social lookups
-- add queue for asking LLM to evaluate available domains
+- add a queue for asking LLM to evaluate available domains

+- switch to using 'debug' instead of console.log for debugging

+- add a queue for synonym lookups (local llm)
+- add a queue for npm package availability (maybe through a flag)
-- add a trademark lookup
+- add a queue for trademark lookup

+- create command to print results

+- create command to clear the db

+// Turn this into a blog post

+- Intro
+- About proficionym
+- The inspiration for this tool (zustand, valtio, jotai all meaning "state" in other langs)
+- What makes a good domain name and product name
+  - things to check
+- How I wanted to build it (TUI using ink)
+- Abandoning ink
+- The current state of the tool